SilentCircle/apns_erlv3/doc/apns_erlv3_session.md

 <dd><code>{Kid :: binary(), KeyFile :: binary()} | undefined</code>.<code>Kid</code> is the
-key id corresponding to the signind key.<code>KeyFile</code> is the name of the PEM-encoded JWT signing key to be used for authetication.
+key id corresponding to the signing key.<code>KeyFile</code> is the name of the PEM-encoded JWT signing key to be used for authentication.
 This value is mutually exclusive with <code>ssl_opts</code>.
 If this value is provided and is not
 <code>undefined</code>, <code>ssl_opts</code> will be ignored.</dd>